 But I pulled through each time.
 I don’t like to think of those times, and I certainly don’t laugh about them just because they’re behind me now, but the important thing is that I pulled through.

-Because when you have no choice, and I mean NO CHOICE, it’s human instinct to get creative.
+Because when you have no choice, and I mean NO CHOICE, it’s human nature to get creative.
 To think of solutions that you’re not forced to come up with when things are just good and comfortable and safe.

 So in addition to becoming an amazing friend to myself, I am now also kind of a Chuck Norris after years of living abroad alone.

 Not exactly skills that I can ever put on a resumé, but they have proven far more valuable to me in dealing with whatever life throws at me than anything I ever learned in school.